By Luis Torres, Staff Writer

 Compared to Biffle, who scored 55 victories across all three series to Kahne’s 32, he might’ve not been as stellar as the future Hall of Famer, but his role in the sport when it was a huge conglomerate can’t be ignored.

-He had a solid 2003 Busch Series campaign, finishing seventh in points with a win at Homestead.
-However, the now 38-year-old had an abysmal season at Robert Yates Racing the year before, with only a single top-10 in 20 starts to his name.
+Although he had a solid 2003 Busch Series campaign, finishing seventh in points with a win at Homestead, the now 38-year-old had an abysmal season at Robert Yates Racing the year before, with only a single top-10 in 20 starts to his name.

 Keep in mind, hyped drivers Brendan Gaughan, Scott Riggs, Johnny Sauter, Brian Vickers and Scott Wimmer had all declared to compete for Rookie of the Year honors.